kuno/GeoIP/README.md

             if (err) {throw err;}
             console.log(name);  // prints 'United States'
       });
-* set the all properties of an exsiting data object to undefined. geoip.close(data);
+* Set all properties of an existing data object to undefined. geoip.close(data);

 ####City Information